algotrade-research/SearchingTA/README.md

 The Data is processed resample to OHLC data and adding Technical Indicators through processor function in `./utils` folder.

-The Data Processing is automatically done by Backtesting class, by passing the tick data DataFrame
+The Data Processing is automatically done by Backtesting class, by passing the tick data DataFrame to backtesting class.

 ## Train Test Split